Mehrdadt1999/Genetic-algorithm/README.md

 # Genetic-algorithm
-Genetic algorithm and it's application on n-queen problem.\n
+Genetic algorithm and it's application on n-queen problem.